Invokana Insights: 10 Drug Facts You Should Know

-Invokana is usually added on to other diabetes treatments, such as metformin, sulfonylureas, or insulin, as an "adjunct", when a patient no longer responds, or if the blood sugar level is too high at the outset.
+Invokana is usually added on to other diabetes treatments, such as metformin, sulfonylureas, or insulin, as an "adjunct", when a patient no longer responds or if the blood sugar level is too high at the outset.
 Invokana is commonly combined with metformin.

 3. How Effective Is Invokana?

-- In studies it lowered A1C (a measure of blood sugar control over the past two to three months) up to 0.7 percent, so it's a weak blood sugar lowering agent.
+- In studies it lowered HbA1C (a measure of blood sugar control over the past two to three months) up to 0.7 percent, so it's a weak blood sugar lowering agent.

 4. Who Should Not Use Invokana?

 Invokana works in the kidneys, so you should not use Invokana if you have severe kidney problems or are on kidney dialysis.
 Your doctor will check your kidneys to see how well they work before you start Invokana or Invokamet, and periodically thereafter.
 If you notice signs of kidney injury, like decreased urine or swelling in the legs or feet, be sure to contact a healthcare provider immediately.

 Invokana should not be used to treat a condition called diabetic ketoacidosis, which is a potentially deadly complication of diabetes when you do not have enough insulin.
 In ketoacidosis, your blood becomes acidic (the pH is too low).

 5. FDA: Other Warnings with Canagliflozin

 Also, the FDA warned that patients taking canaglifozin should notify their doctor right away if they notice any new pain, tenderness, sores, ulcers, or infections in their legs or feet.
 Plus, patients should talk to their doctor about factors that may increase their risk for bone fracture.
 Bone fractures have been seen in patients taking Invokana.

 6. Invokana Side Effects: What Do You Need to Know?